vovapolu/ensime.github.io/getting_started.md

 Following our Emacs heritage, we use an adapted version of [Emacs Conduct](https://www.emacswiki.org/emacs/EmacsChannel#toc3), covering `gitter.im/ensime/*` and `github.com/ensime/*`:

 - Be helpful: Others may not know where to look.
-- Please contribute code: submit bug fixes or features if you are able.
+- Please contribute: submit bug fixes or features if you are able.
 - Be respectful: Don't insult or threaten others.
 - Be civil: No racism, sexism or any other form of discrimination.

-- Intentional violators may be temporarily banned.
+Intentional violators may be temporarily banned.